AspenXDev/Projects/LibraryV0/docs/UserStories.md

 > As a `Member`,
 > I want to view my current and past loans,
 > so that I can track my borrowing history.

-> Acceptance Criteria:
+Acceptance Criteria:

-- “My Loans” page lists all books currently borrowed with due dates.
+- “My Loans” lists all borrowed books with due dates.
-- “Loan History” shows all returned books with borrow/return dates.
+- Returned books shown with borrow/return dates.
-- Overdue loans are flagged in red.
+- Overdue loans flagged in red.
-- History is sorted by most recent first.
+- Sorted by most recent first.

 ---

-### 9. View and Pay Fines
+### 9. View Fines

 > As a `Member`,
-> I want to view and pay my fines online,
+> I want to view my fines,
-> so that I can clear my dues without visiting the library.
+> so that I can clear dues with the Librarian.

-> Acceptance Criteria:
+Acceptance Criteria:

-- The “My Account” page lists outstanding fines and reasons.
+- Outstanding fines are visible on “My Account” page.
-- Fines can be paid via supported payment methods.
-- Payment confirmation updates my account immediately.
-- Receipts appear as on-screen confirmation message.
+- Fine reason and amount displayed.
+- Payment handled offline at library desk (MVP).

 ---

 ### 10. Receive Notifications

 > As a `Member`,
-> I want to know and keep track of due dates, overdue books, and reservation availability,
+> I want on-screen notifications for due dates, overdue books, and reservations,
-> so that I can manage my loans on time.
+> so that I can manage loans on time.

-> Acceptance Criteria:
+Acceptance Criteria:

-- Notifications will be on-screen.
+- Notifications appear on Member Dashboard.
-- Reminders appear 2 days before due date. (on Member Dashboard)
+- Reminders show 2 days before due date.
-- Overdue notifications persist until return. (on Member Dashboard)
+- Overdue notifications persist until book is returned.
-- Reservation availability when the book is ready for pickup. (on Member Dashboard)
+- Reservation-ready notifications appear when a book is available.

 ---

-## Role: Staff

-### 11. Check Out a Book for a Member

-> As a `Staff` member,
-> I want to check out a book for a member,
-> so that they can borrow it without self-checkout.
-> Acceptance Criteria:

-- I can search for a member by ID.
-- I can scan the book barcode or enter ISBN.
-- The system enforces borrowing rules (good standing, loan limits).
-- Confirmation is provided for both staff and member.

----

-### 12. Process a Book Return

-> As a `Staff` member,
-> I want to process a book return,
-> so that the book becomes available for others.
-> Acceptance Criteria:

-- I can find the loan record by member ID or ISBN.
-- Late returns automatically calculate overdue fees.
-- Returned books update status to `Available`.
-- Return date is recorded in loan history.

----

-### 13. Mark a Book as Lost or Damaged

-> As a `Staff` member,
-> I want to mark a book as lost or damaged,
-> so that the system updates inventory and charges applicable fees.
-> Acceptance Criteria:

-- I can update a book’s status to `Lost` or `Damaged`.
-- Applicable fees are calculated based on replacement cost.
-- The system records reason and staff ID.
-- Lost/damaged books are excluded from borrowing and reservations.

----

 ## Role: Librarian

-### 14. Add a New Book
+### 11. Add a New Book

 > As a `Librarian`,
 > I want to add a new book to the collection,
-> so that the library inventory stays up-to-date.
+> so that inventory stays up-to-date.

-> Acceptance Criteria:
+Acceptance Criteria:

-- I can enter title, author, ISBN, publication date, category, and location.
+- Can enter title, author, ISBN, publication year, category, material type, and location.
-- ISBN format is validated.
+- ISBN format validated.
-- New book record defaults to status `Available`.
+- New book defaults to `Available` status.

 ---

-### 15. Edit Book Details
+### 12. Edit Book Details

 > As a `Librarian`,
-> I want to edit existing book details,
+> I want to edit book details,
-> so that errors or outdated information can be corrected.
+> so that information remains accurate.

-> Acceptance Criteria:
+Acceptance Criteria:

-- I can search and select a book to edit.
+- Search and select book to edit.
-- Editable fields include title, author, category, location, and publication year.
+- Editable fields: title, author, ISBN, category, publication year, material type, location.
-- Changes are saved and reflected immediately.
+- Changes saved immediately.

 ---

-### 16. Remove a Book
+### 13. Remove a Book

 > As a `Librarian`,
-> I want to remove a book from the catalog,
+> I want to remove a book,
-> so that unavailable or outdated items are not shown to members.
+> so that outdated or unavailable items are not displayed.

-> Acceptance Criteria:
+Acceptance Criteria:

-- I can mark a book as `Archived` or `Removed`.
+- Book marked as `Archived`.
-- Removed books are excluded from search results.
+- Removed books excluded from search results.
-- Removal reason is stored in the system.
+- Reason for removal stored internally.

 ---

-### 17. Manage Categories and Genres
+### 14. Manage Categories and Material Types

 > As a `Librarian`,
-> I want to manage book categories and genres,
+> I want to add, edit, or delete categories/material types,
 > so that books are organized for easier discovery.

-> Acceptance Criteria:
+Acceptance Criteria:

-- I can add, edit, or delete categories/genres.
-- Updated categories appear in search filters.
+- Updated categories/material types appear in search filters.
 - Deleting a category reassigns affected books to “Uncategorized.”

 ---

-## Role: Admin

-### 18. Manage User Roles
+### 15. Manage Borrowing & Returns

-> As an `Admin`,
+> As a `Librarian`,
-> I want to change a user’s role,
+> I want to process borrowing, returns, and reservations for members,
-> so that I can grant or revoke permissions.
+> so that lending rules are enforced.

-> Acceptance Criteria:
+Acceptance Criteria:

-- I can view all users and their roles.
-- I can change a role to `MEMBER`, `STAFF`, `LIBRARIAN`, or `ADMIN`.
-- My own admin role cannot be downgraded.
+- Can process borrow and return for any member.
+- Overdue fines calculated automatically.
-- Changes are saved to the database.
+- Renewals handled according to rules.
+- Reservation queues managed properly.

 ---

-### 19. Deactivate or Reactivate User Accounts

-> As an `Admin`,
-> I want to deactivate or reactivate user accounts,
-> so that I can control system access.
-> Acceptance Criteria:

-- I can view account status (Active/Inactive).
-- Deactivated accounts cannot log in.
-- Reactivation restores previous role and permissions.
-- Actions are logged with admin ID.

----

-### 20. View System Activity Logs

-> As an `Admin`,
-> I want to view system activity logs,
-> so that I can monitor and audit operations.
-> Acceptance Criteria:

-- Logs record actions like borrowing, returning, adding books, role changes.
-- Logs display date/time, user ID, and action performed.
-- Logs can be filtered by date range or action type.